South Shropshire Climate Action Group

 John Whitelegg has worked in sustainable transport for 30 years including periods as a professor at Roskilde University in Denmark, Essen University in Germany, Lancaster and York universities in the UK.
 For 3 years he worked as a member of staff of a German state ministry of transport, North Rhine Westphalia.
 This ministry was responsible for transport planning for 16 million people, a large rural area and some of Germany’s largest cities e.g. Cologne and Dusseldorf.
 He is currently a Visiting Professor, School of the Built Environment, Liverpool John Moores University (UK), editor of the journal “World Transport Policy and Practice and a Board member of “Transportation Choices for Sustainable Communities” in California.

-He is the Foundation for Integrated Transport Fellow for transport and climate change.
+He is the Foundation for Integrated Transport Senior Fellow for transport and climate change.
+Find out more.

 He has written 10 books on sustainable transport topics and the most recent is “Mobility: A New Urban Design and Transport Planning Philosophy for a Sustainable Future”

 Simon Ross is the Director of Marches Energy Agency, a Shropshire-based energy charity, and has been for 6 years.